Physicians may soon be paid for end-of-life discussions

 The American Medical Association (AMA) has submitted codes that could finally lead to Medicare reimbursement for end-of-life and advanced care conversations, five years after a previous effort was squashed when the talks were labeled “death panels.”

-The latest effort grew out of standard operating procedure as opposed to the ill-fated attempt in 2009 to provide for reimbursement under the Affordable Care Act (ACA), said the AMA.
+The latest effort grew out of standard operating procedure as opposed to the ill-fated attempt in 2009 to provide for reimbursement under the Affordable Care Act (

 That attempt went down in flames after Sarah Palin cast the discussions as “death panels” with authority to decide who should and shouldn’t receive end-of-life care.